yeabkal1001/assignment-gelila-and-yeabsira/README.md

 # Velora Hotel - Luxury Hotel Website

-A full-stack hotel website with booking system, blog, and admin panel.
+A comprehensive full-stack hotel website featuring a modern design, complete booking system, blog management, and administrative panel.
+Built with PHP, MySQL, HTML, CSS, and JavaScript.

+## About Velora Hotel

+Velora Hotel represents luxury, elegance, and exceptional hospitality.
+Located in the heart of Addis Ababa, just steps from Bole International Airport, our hotel offers the perfect blend of Ethiopian tradition and modern sophistication.

 ## Features